aditygrg2/movie-langchain-agent/README.md

-# Movie Agent for calling IMDb APIs by using Langchain ReAct agent
+# Cinematica Movie Answer Bot for calling IMDb APIs by using Langchain ReAct agent

-This project is made using Langchain 'ReAct' agent for function calling different API's for receiving the data from IMDb.
+Cinematica is made using Langchain 'ReAct' agent for function calling different API's for receiving the data from IMDb.

 Link to the deployed version: https://movie-langchain-agent.vercel.app